Franz Josef Huber: Blomberg-Fritsch affair

 In early 1938, Adolf Hitler, Hermann Göring and Himmler wanted to dispose of Field Marshal Werner von Blomberg, a conservative member of the army's high command and Hitler's Minister of War.
-Meisinger's investigation revealed that Blomberg's wife, Erna Gruhn had been a prostitute with a police record and once posed for pornographic photos.
+Meisinger's investigation revealed that Blomberg's wife, Erna Gruhn, had been a prostitute with a police record and once posed for pornographic photos.
 Blomberg was forced to resign.

 In 1936, Meisinger uncovered allegations of homosexuality made against the Commander-in-Chief of the Army Colonel General Werner von Fritsch.
-A file was prepared and Heydrich passed the information on to Hitler.
+A file was prepared, and Heydrich passed the information on to Hitler.
 Hitler chose to dismiss the allegations and ordered Heydrich to destroy the file.
 However, he did not do so.
-In late January 1938, Göring wanted to dispose of von Fritsch as he did not want Fritsch to become the successor to Blomberg and thus his superior.
+In late January 1938, Göring wanted to dispose of von Fritsch, as he did not want Fritsch to become the successor to Blomberg and thus his superior.
 Heydrich resurrected the old file on Fritsch.
 Meisinger at the time was in charge of Bekämpfung der Homosexualität und der Abtreibung ("Campaign against Homosexuality and Abortion") Huber and Meisinger led the investigation against Fritsch.
-At one point Huber and Meisinger interrogated Otto Schmidt, a notorious criminal whose Berlin gang had specialized in blackmail of homosexuals.
+At one point, Huber and Meisinger interrogated Otto Schmidt, a notorious criminal whose Berlin gang had specialized in blackmail of homosexuals.
 Schmidt identified Fritsch as a homosexual.
 Heydrich resubmitted the updated von Fritsch file to Hitler.
 It was eventually determined that von Fritsch had been confused with a Rittmeister von Frisch.
-The accusations against Fritsch broke down and Schmidt's record was revealed.
-Hitler, in the end, had Fritsch transferred but there was a fallout from the investigation.
-Meisinger's career in the Gestapo was almost terminated and Huber was transferred to Vienna in 1938.
-Huber did remain good friends with Heinrich Müller who was appointed Gestapo chief on 27 September 1939.
+The accusations against Fritsch broke down, and Schmidt's record was revealed.
+Hitler, in the end, had Fritsch transferred, but there was a fallout from the investigation.
+Meisinger's career in the Gestapo was almost terminated, and Huber was transferred to Vienna in 1938.
+Huber remained good friends with Heinrich Müller, who was appointed Gestapo chief on 27 September 1939.

 1939 photo: Shown left to right are Huber, Nebe (Kripo), Himmler, Heydrich and Müller planning the investigation of the Bürgerbräukeller assassination attempt on Adolf Hitler.